mradigen/markdown-to-flashcards/README.md

-# Flashcard App - Learn Language with Callout Syntax
+# Flashcard App - Learn Anything with Callout Syntax

-This app helps you practice language questions from a markdown file formatted in a specific syntax.
+This app helps you practice anything from a markdown file formatted in a specific syntax.
 You can upload your file, review questions, select answers, and analyze mistakes.
 Here's how to use the app effectively:

 ---